Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: Introduction

 Nevertheless, many different criteria are known which are sufficient for the presence of entanglement.
 An easily applicable criterion for entanglement arises from so-called \emph{entanglement witnesses}, which are observables on the composite Hilbert space that yield non-negative expectation values for all separable states, and strictly negative expectation values for some entangled states \cite{guhne2009entanglement}.
 The existence of such linear operators is guaranteed by the Hahn-Banach theorem as the set of separable density operators is a convex subset of all density operators.
 Naturally, the following questions arise: \emph{Given an entangled density operator, how do we construct an entanglement witness that is capable of detecting its entanglement?
 And out of these witnesses, which one is suited best?} Generally, these two questions are difficult to answer.
 However, in this paper, we restrict our attention to entangled states that can be detected using a powerful criterion derived by Sarbicki, Scala and Chru{\'s}ci{\'n}ski \cite{class-of-ews}.
 Their criterion allows for the construction of entanglement witnesses, but assumes Hermitian operator bases.
 We will refer to said criterion and witnesses as \emph{SSC bound} and \emph{SSC witnesses}, respectively.
-We generalize the implementation to allow for non-Hermitian operator bases and show how to optimize over the class of arising SSC witnesses.
-While our results on the witnesses are universally applicable, we focus on their use in the case of generalized Bell diagonal states (BDS).
+As the generalized Bell-diagonal states are naturally expressed in terms of a non-Hermitian operator basis, we generalize the SSC construction to allow for arbitrary orthonormal operator bases of the local Hilbert spaces.
+Finally, we show how to optimize over the class of arising SSC witnesses.
+While our results on the witnesses are universally applicable, we focus on their use in the case of generalized Bell diagonal states.

-The usual class of Bell diagonal states consists of all bipartite quantum states that are diagonal in the generalized Bell basis, i.e., the basis obtained by certain local unitary rotations of maximally entangled bipartite states.
-The class of BDS contains both the maximally mixed state, as well as maximally entangled states and even bound entangled states, which are states that exhibit entanglement, but cannot be distilled to pure Bell pairs \cite{horodecki1998mixed}.
-As such, the class of these states is a popular playground to gain insight in the structure of states and entanglement in high dimensional systems, even though the entanglement problem remains hard, despite recent progress \cite{popp2022almost}.
-What is more, these states are relevant in the context of quantum key distribution, as in certain protocols, the shared states between the two parties can be assumed to be Bell diagonal, thereby simplifying the analysis of security \cite{grasselli2021quantum}.